Can These Nurses' Inventions Revolutionize Patient Care?

 Given the role of telehealth in the pandemic, it’s no surprise that the Challenge's two awardees are pushing the boundaries of virtual nursing, though in very different ways.
-We talked with them via Zoom (naturally) to find out where they get their drive to invent and why they believe their high-tech tools might just transform the future of healthcare.
+For National Nurses Day, we talked with them via Zoom (naturally) to find out where they get their drive to invent and why they believe their high-tech tools might just transform the future of healthcare.

 A Virtual Solution for the Nursing Shortage

 Jean Putnam, DNP, MS, RN, CPHQ, Executive Vice President and Chief Nursing Officer of Community Health Network in Indianapolis